 - Reduced vehicle speeds over active landfill cells are observed to reduce dust mobilization.
-During high wind conditions, operations and related traffic may be reduced or halted. - During transportation, CCR is covered using well-fitted tarps to reduce the potential for CCR becoming airborne during truck transport.
-If tarps are not practical or dusting is observed, water may be added to CCR prior to transportation. - During non-freezing weather, unpaved roads at the CCR Unit or Generating Facility may be sprayed by water trucks during daily operation as necessary. - Paved roads at the Generating Facility may be cleaned by a sweeper/vacuum truck and, during periods of high traffic and/or dry weather, may also be sprayed by water truck.

-All dust control procedures that have been implemented on the Facility roads are performing as expected and are controlling fugitive dust.
+During high wind conditions, operations and related traffic may be reduced or halted. - During transportation, CCR is covered using well-fitted tarps water may be added to CCR prior to transportation. - During non-freezing weather, unpaved roads at the CCR Unit or Generating Facility may be sprayed by water trucks during daily operation as necessary. - Paved roads at the Generating Facility may be cleaned by a sweeper/vacuum truck and, during periods of high traffic and/or dry weather, may also be sprayed by water truck. - ✓ All dust control procedures that have been implemented on the Facility roads are performing as expected and are controlling fugitive dust.